-The Audit Committee reviewed the Company's unaudited financial statements for each calendar quarter of 2007 as well as the Company's audited financial statements for the 2007 fiscal year and reviewed and discussed the financial statements with management and Ernst & Young LLP ("E&Y"), the Company's independent registered public accounting firm.
+The Audit Committee reviewed the Company's unaudited financial statements for each calendar quarter of 2008 as well as the Company's audited financial statements for the 2008 fiscal year and reviewed and discussed the financial statements with management and Ernst & Young LLP ("E&Y"), the Company's independent registered public accounting firm.
 Management has represented to us that the financial statements were prepared in accordance with U.S. generally accepted accounting principles.

-We have received from E&Y the written disclosures and the letter required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and discussed with E&Y its independence from the Company and its management.
+We have received from E&Y the written disclosures and the letter required by Rule 3526 of Public Company Accounting Oversight Board, "Communication with Audit Committee Concerning Independence" and discussed with E&Y its independence from the Company and its management.
 The Audit Committee also discussed with E&Y any matters required to be discussed by Statement on Auditing Standards No. 61, Communications with Audit Committees.

-Based on these reviews and discussions, the Audit Committee recommended to the Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007.
+Based on these reviews and discussions, the Audit Committee recommended to the Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2008.